elizabeth-jane/elizabeth-jane/README.md

 Continuous learning is the fuel that drives my journey.
 Currently, I'm focused on:

 - **React**: Mastering the ins and outs of React to build powerful and interactive front-end applications.
-- **TypeScript**: Unveiling the power of TypeScript for developing robust and type-safe applications
+- **TypeScript**: Unveiling the power of TypeScript for developing robust and type-safe applications.
 - **Performance Optimization**: Learning techniques to optimize website performance and deliver a blazing-fast user experience.

 ## 💞️ Let's Collaborate